dirakx1/application/devops/README.md

 ### CD

-* We are going to use here jenkins pipelines that make the opportunity of an easy interaction with GKE clusters. (documented on devops/k8s)
+* We are going to use here jenkins pipelines that make the opportunity of an easy interaction with GKE clusters. (documented on devops/k8s), to be able to interact with the GKE Jenkins will need the "google kubernetes plugin" and be run with dockerfile (devops/k8s/JenkinsDockerfile)

 ### General process for pipelines: